younesaitmha/SUDOKU-Solver/README.md

 Starting with an incomplete board:

-* Find some empty space
+* Find the first empty space if it exist
 * Attempt to place the digits 1-9 in that space
 * Check if that digit is valid in the current spot based on the current board
 * attempt the board with backtrack